-- Eat heavy only in the morning
+- Eat heavy only in the morning.

 - Eat carbs before bedtime

-Certain research found that eating carbs four hours before going to bed can help you fall asleep faster.
+Particular research found that eating carbs four hours before going to bed can help you fall asleep faster.
 Make sure to eat simple carbs that are easy to digest, such as white rice, potatoes, and bread.

 - Cool your bedroom